 I’ve spent a lot of time healing from the wounds of my youth.
 It’s a journey that takes time and patience, but I wouldn’t change my childhood and wounds for the world.
 It’s the crux of why I do what I do today.
 I carry a piece of Iran with me in my heart everywhere.
 I love the rich and beautiful history.
 At the same time, I am deeply grateful for every opportunity being a U.S. Citizen has afforded me.
 I take none of it for granted and I live my life to give back to the U.S.

 I’m a transformation expert.
-I bring out growth and what’s possible in people and organizations.
+I bring out growth, diversity and what’s possible in people and organizations.
 My job is to be your guide in the transformation journey so you can find your natural talent and be fulfilled.
+When you “own” your brand, you accept others who are diverse, too.
 Working with me opens your vision to see other possibilities.
 Change is always hard, however, you have a choice about how you look at change and transformation.
 You can choose to see transformation as hard or you can choose to see it differently.
 You have all the power, and that’s exciting!
 I see greatness and specialness in everyone.
 Everyone is equally important.
 We all have a natural talent and we can choose to own our natural talents, find our purpose, and create our vision if we choose to see differently.